shakacode/react_on_rails/README.md

   + **prerender:** enable server-side rendering of component.
 Set to false when debugging!
   + **id:** Id for the div.
 This will get assigned automatically if you do not provide an id.
   + **html_options:** Any other html options to get placed on the added div for the component.
   + **trace:** set to true to print additional debugging information in the browser.
 Defaults to true for development, off otherwise.
+Note, on the client you will so both the railsContext and your props.
+On the server, you only see the railsContext being logged.
   + **replay_console:** Default is true.
 False will disable echoing server-rendering logs to the browser.
 While this can make troubleshooting server rendering difficult, so long as you have the default configuration of logging_on_server set to true, you'll still see the errors on the server.
   + **raise_on_prerender_error:** Default is false.
 True will throw an error on the server side rendering.
 Your controller will have to handle the error.